AymenSegni/deploy-microservices-docker-swarm/README.md

-Mode](https://docs.docker.com/engine/swarm/) cluster, we will make use of [Docker overlay network](https://docs.docker.com/engine/userguide/networking/get-started-overlay/#overlay-networking$ and create a `public` .
+Mode](https://docs.docker.com/engine/swarm/) cluster, we will make use of [Docker overlay network](https://docs.docker.com/engine/userguide/networking/get-started-overlay/#overlay-networking$ and create a `public network` .
 Our application will have 2 frontend services that must be exposes on the Internet, so we set-up a double network attachment on public network.
 The [Traefik](https://traefik.io/) Reverse Proxy role is to dispatch our requests